plant-emotion/plant-emotion/_posts/2020-05-21-infrastructure.md

 ### Correlate with underlying audio files identify responses

 - Extract the MFCC of the accompanying audio sounds to start correlation analysis.
-- Borrow from excellent work of Josephine.
+- Borrow from the excellent work of Josephine.